marcsze/swc_bash_lesson_plan/lesson.md

 ## Navigating Files and Directories

 Before getting started need to go over the general layout of the filesystem in the UNIX environment.
+The link to the lesson can be found [here](http://swcarpentry.github.io/shell-novice/02-filedir/).

 ![](http://swcarpentry.github.io/shell-novice/fig/filesystem.svg)